DavidOgalo/File_Search_Server/README.md

 python speed_report.py
 ```

-This will create a visual representation of the benchmark results and save it as `benchmark_chart.png`.
+This will create two visual representations of the benchmark results, for when REREAD_ON_QUERY = True, saved as `benchmark_chart_reread.png` and for when REREAD_ON_QUERY = False, saved as `benchmark_chart_no_reread.png`.

 ## Analyzing the Results

-The benchmark results are saved in `benchmark_results.txt` and can be visualized using the generated `benchmark_chart.png`.
-The results include:
+The benchmark results are saved in `benchmark_results.txt` and can be visualized using the generated charts, `benchmark_chart_reread.png` and `benchmark_chart_no_reread.png`.
+The results include

 - Execution time for each algorithm across different file sizes.
-- Comparative performance analysis of all algorithms.
+- Comparative performance analysis of all algorithms with and without re-reading the file.

 ### Performance Analysis

-From the generated chart, key observations include:
+From the generated charts, key observations include:
 - **Naive Search** shows a linear increase in execution time with file size.
 - **Binary Search** performs well for smaller datasets but requires sorted data.
 - **KMP Algorithm** and **Boyer-Moore Algorithm** demonstrate efficient performance for large datasets.
 - **Rabin-Karp Algorithm** is effective for multiple pattern searches but less efficient for very large datasets.
 - **Z Algorithm** outperforms other algorithms with linear time complexity.
+- **Impact of REREAD_ON_QUERY** Analyzing the two charts can help in understanding how re-reading the file impacts the performance of each algorithm

 ## Limitations and Recommendations